GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab-mx/README.md

 ![Screenshot](./Pictures/Picture3.png)

-4.4 Go to the Data Types view.
-Which objects counts are increasing?
+4.4 Go to the Data Types view. see haw many records are in side the space.<br>

-#### 5 Deploy BillBuddyWebApplication project

-5.1 Open a new Terminal and navigate to %XAP_TRAINING_HOME%/gigaspaces-xap/bin/

-5.2 Use XAP CLI to deploy BillBuddyWebApplication

-    ./gs.sh pu deploy BillBuddyWebApplication ~/xap-admin-training/xap-admin-training-lab5/BillBuddyWebApplication/target/BillBuddyWebApplication.war

-5.3 Validate the application is deployed.
-Go to Deployed Processing Units tab and expand the BillBuddyWebApplication PU.

 ![Screenshot](./Pictures/Picture4.png)

-5.4 Click on Config.
-The host, port and context-path should be used as a url to reach the BillBuddy web application:
+#### 5 Undeploy the application

+5. Undeploy the space:<br>
+   `./gs.sh pu undeploy BillBuddySpace`

+#### 6 Deploy the space and verify that all records were restored from SSD.
+    ./gs.sh pu deploy BillBuddySpace ~/xap-admin-training/xap-admin-training-lab-mx/BillBuddy_Space/target/BillBuddy_Space.jar <br>
+* Go to the new UI (new Ops manager) and see that all records indeed restored from the SSD back to the space.<br>

 ![Screenshot](./Pictures/Picture5.png)

-5.5 Congratulations, you have deployed the BillBuddy web application.
-Navigate through the application pages and investigate it.